google/chrome-ssh-agent/README.md

    Options" field to indicate that it should use the SSH Agent for keys.
    ![Connect](https://github.com/google/chrome-ssh-agent/raw/master/img/screenshot-connect.png)

-# Current Limitations

-## Unencrypted Keys Are Not Supported

-The extension currently only supports encrypted private keys.

 # Credits

 Portions of the code and approach are heavily based on the